 Focus on soft skills

+Putting soft skills on your CV shows employers that you have the personal attributes you need to succeed as a video editor.
 Soft skills include leadership skills, communication skills, organizational skills, and interpersonal skills.
 All these concern your ability to multitask, motivate team members, and supervise other editors.
 Make sure to showcase these skills in your CV.

 Become an expert